drivendataorg/deon/CONTRIBUTING.md

 The steps for this contribution are:
 - [ ] Edit the `checklist.yml` file
 - [ ] Add an example to the `examples_of_ethical_issues.yml` file
-- [ ] Open a PR that follows the guidelines
+- [ ] Open a PR that follows the guidelines below

 #### How to edit the checklist yaml